KnorpelSenf/cloudconvert-bot/README.md

 Session middleware handles the loading and storing of that data for us.
 The shape of the session state—including all available fields—is defined in the `SessionData` interface in `src/bot/models/task-context.ts`.

-The session data can be used to store partial information about the task we need to perform, such as if only a file it received but the target format is yet to be determined by the user.
+The session data can be used to store partial information about the task we need to perform, such as when only a file was received but the target format is yet to be determined by the user.

 In addition, the bot collects a log of successfull conversions in a separate collection.
 This includes that chat ID, source and target format, timestamp and a boolean indicating if the conversion was triggered automatically using auto-conversions.